 A Tomato Revolution with Fresh Up Your Life!

-The new video recounts the journey of the European tomato whose vibrant flavour now enriches dishes that have entered homes and hearts all over the world.DUBAI, UNITED ARAB EMIRATES, January 27, 2025 /EINPresswire.com/ -- Having become the undisputed star of the Mediterranean diet, tomato is featured in the first video made as part of the FRESH UP YOUR LIFE!
+From Naples to New York is the Tomato Revolution: this is how the new video recounts the journey of the European tomato whose vibrant flavour now enriches dishes that have entered homes and hearts all over the world.

+NEW YORK, Jan.
+28, 2025 (GLOBE NEWSWIRE) -- Having become the undisputed star of the Mediterranean diet, tomato is featured in the first video made as part of the FRESH UP YOUR LIFE!
 TOP-QUALITY EUROPEAN FRUIT & VEG.
 A series of 4 videos that will be part of the collection “A Mediterranean Story” whose first chapter tells precisely the fresh story of the most scarlet of foods, now considered a pillar of European fruit and vegetable excellence.
 The next chapters will instead present the other products of the European campaign: Kiwi, Orange and Apple.

 With its simplicity, tomato is an ingredient that adapts extraordinarily well to any preparation; its encounter with pasta has given birth to the dish that most of all brings the authentic warmth and flavor of Italy to the table: the classic pasta with tomato sauce!
 But if we are talking about a big-screen love, then it is pizza that represents the most romantic encounter between tomato and Italian cuisine.